 CARATS HALLMARK EXPLANATION

-- 14ct 588 58.8% of pure gold, popular with manufacturers in America and Europe but not the UK.
+- 14ct Gold is hallmarked with 588 which means 58.8% of pure gold, popular with manufacturers in America and Europe but not the UK.

-Many people are unaware that gold need not be the familiar golden colour.
-By adding different metals to the alloy mix, it is possible to create gold in a variety of different colours and shades of colours, ie. pink, green, etc.
+Many people are unaware that gold need not be the familiar yellow golden colour.
+By adding different metals to the alloy mix, it is possible to create gold in a variety of different colours ie. pink, rose, white etc.

 Silver and palladium are alloyed with gold to create white gold.
 The use of alloys means white gold is not a bright white.
 White gold is usually plated with Rhodium to give a bright appearance, but as it is only plating it will wear through to show the natural colour.
 This of course can be restored by re-plating after a thorough polish and clean.